 The catchment area can be viewed in more detail at devon.cc/schoolareamaps.

-The boundary is marked by blue lines.
+The boundary is marked by light blue lines.
+Red lines are the boundaries of other school catchment areas.
 For admissions purposes, distances are measured in a straight-line from the green star marker for the school.